 In 2016, an expert workshop was organized with the members of the Task Force Transportation in the Dutch PRTR to discuss and estimate the uncertainties in the activity data and emission factors used for the emission calculations for the transport sector.
 Uncertainties were estimated at the level of the NFR source categories.
 The setup and outcomes of the workshop are described in Dellaert & Dröge (2017).
 The report also compares the estimates resulting from the workshop to estimates reported by other countries and default estimates from the Emission inventory guidebook.
 The resulting uncertainty estimates for civil aviation are provided in table 8B.
-These uncertainty estimates are reassessed annually or when changes to the method have been implemented.
+These uncertainty estimates are reassessed annually or when changes to the methodology have been implemented.

 The uncertainty in activity is deemed rather small for LTO use of jet kerosene, use of diesel for ground service equipment, fuelling and fuel handling and for MTOW (which is used to estimate wear emissions).
 Uncertainty in LTO use of avgas is estimated at 20%, whereas uncertainty in APU use of jet kerosene is rather large.
-Uncertainty in emission factors is higher due to a lack of measurements.
+Uncertainty in emission factors is higher due to a lack of measurements and the typically substantial bandwidth in reported emission measurement values.
 This holds specifically for PM, EC and NMVOC.

-Table 8B Uncertainty estimates for civil aviation (Dellaert & Dröge 2017)
+Table 8B Uncertainty estimates for civil aviation (Dellaert & Droge 2017)

-Туре Fuel type Uncertaint Uncertainty implied emission factors
+Туре Fuel type Uncertainty Uncertainty implied emission factors

-y activity NO x SO x NH 3 PM 10 PM {2.5} NMVOC
+activity NOx SOx NH 3 PM10 PM 2.5 NMVOC

 data

 LTO Jet Kerosene 10% 35% 50% 200% 200% 200%

-LTO Aviation 35% 100% 50% 100% 100% 500%
+LTO Aviation gasoline 35% 100% 50% 100% 100% 500%

-gasoline

 APU Jet Kerosene 50% 50% 50% 100% 100% 200%

 Fuelling 20% 100%

 and fuel

-handlin

-g
+handling

 GSE Diesel 10% 50% 20% 200% 100% 100%

 Tyre & 10% 100%

-brake

-wear
+brake wear

-Exhaust emissions

-• The values of time-in-modes for various aircraft types may have changed in years due to other configurations of the airport(s) or changed flight procedures (for instance Continuous Descent Approach (CDA) that have been introduced gradually and cause fewer emissions during Approach).
-Current time-in-mode values should be re-evaluated.

-- APU running time for all years and all airports has been estimated based on a few literature values.
-Year and airport specific data on APU running time could be used to improve the APU emissions calculation. - Cruise emissions are currently not estimated.
+- The values of time-in-modes for various aircraft types may have • changed in years due to other configurations of the airport(s) or changed flight procedures (for instance Continuous Descent Approach (CDA) that have been introduced gradually and cause fewer emissions during Approach).
+Current time-in-mode values should be re-evaluated. - APU running time for all years and all airports has been • estimated based on a few literature values.
+Year and airport specific data on APU running time could be used to improve the APU emissions calculation. - The emissions of GSE for the regional airports are calculated • using implied emission factors derived from the data for Schiphol airport, and therefore may not reflect the GSE fleet composition and emission characteristics for these regional airports.
+Additional data on the actual GSE fleets of these airports could help improve these calculations. - The calculation of cruise emissions for domestic flights has a • substantial uncertainty as it rests heavily on a number of assumptions.
+The current approach should be validated further by searching for additional data or alternative estimates.